r-lev-in/mcp-remote-macos-use/README.md

 The server provides the following tools for remote macOS control:

 #### remote_macos_get_screen
 Connect to a remote macOS machine and get a screenshot of the remote desktop.
-Uses environment variables for connection details.

 #### remote_macos_send_keys
 Send keyboard input to a remote macOS machine.
-Uses environment variables for connection details.

 #### remote_macos_mouse_move
 Move the mouse cursor to specified coordinates on a remote macOS machine, with automatic coordinate scaling.
-Uses environment variables for connection details.

 #### remote_macos_mouse_click
 Perform a mouse click at specified coordinates on a remote macOS machine, with automatic coordinate scaling.
-Uses environment variables for connection details.

 #### remote_macos_mouse_double_click
 Perform a mouse double-click at specified coordinates on a remote macOS machine, with automatic coordinate scaling.
-Uses environment variables for connection details.

 #### remote_macos_mouse_scroll
 Perform a mouse scroll at specified coordinates on a remote macOS machine, with automatic coordinate scaling.
-Uses environment variables for connection details.

 #### remote_macos_open_application
 Opens/activates an application and returns its PID for further interactions.